arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/04.external-interrupts/content.md

 attachInterrupt(digitalPinToInterrupt(A4), sensorISR, FALLING);
 ```

-In the code snippet shown berfore, both `D3` and `A4` use Channel 1.
+In the code snippet shown before, both `D3` and `A4` use Channel 1.
 When the second `attachInterrupt()` executes, it disconnects `buttonISR` completely.
 Only `sensorISR` will function, and your button will stop responding with no indication of why.

 #### Interrupt Trigger Modes